itzsurajig/ef-developerjob/ReadMe.md

 This job is Inspire By Electrician Job - By Spinks

-you can add items as reward for completing job in ef-files/ef_server.lua line no. 14,15,16,17
+you can add items as reward for completing job in **ef-files/ef_server.lua line no. 14,15,16,17**

+Make a folder on your rescouce folder named [EF] and paste ef-developer file make sure u have to ensure in **server.cfg**

 dependency  👇👇